eaudeweb/drupal_document/README.md

 ## Basic Configuration

+- Field type
-- Field type: **File with Language** - File with description and language
+  - **File with Language** - File with description and language
+- Field widget
+  - File with language - default widget for the `File with Language` field type.
+  - Multi Language file - display all files grouped by language.
 - Field Formatter:
   - File with Language - File formatter for `file_language` field type.
 Extends generic File formatter with the possibility to display the language selected from a dropdown with languages.
 If `use_description_as_link_text` setting